Head of Special Assets

 Experience and education requirements

-• M&A, corporate finance, legal or general business background with extensive experience of exiting small ticket investments in emerging markets.
+• M&A, corporate finance, legal or general business background with extensive experience of exiting small ticket investment in emerging markets.

 • Experience of working with and being sensitive to different cultures as the role will encompass both Africa and Asia.